smlx/piv-agent/README.md

 It is highly opinionated:

-* Only supports 256-bit ECC keys (P-256) on hardware tokens
+* Only supports 256-bit ECC keys (P-256) on hardware tokens for SSH
 * Only supports ed25519 SSH keys on disk (`~/.ssh/id_ed25519`)
-* Only supports the [mlkem768p256tag](https://github.com/C2SP/C2SP/blob/main/age.md#mlkem768p256tag-recipient-stanza) identity/recipient type
+* Only supports the [mlkem768p256tag](https://github.com/C2SP/C2SP/blob/main/age.md#mlkem768p256tag-recipient-stanza) identity/recipient type for age
 * Requires socket activation

-It makes some concession to practicality with OpenPGP:

-* Supports RSA signing and decryption for OpenPGP keyfiles.
-  RSA OpenPGP keys are widespread and Debian in particular [only documents RSA keys](https://wiki.debian.org/Keysigning).

 It tries to strike a balance between security and usability: